cmsd2/recon/README.md

 ### recon-link

 This is an abstraction that sits on top of a TcpStream.
-It will aggressively connect and re-connect to a SocketAddr to maintain a working open connection.
+It will persistently connect and re-connect to a SocketAddr to maintain a working open connection.

-Bytes are sent and received using a Stream and a Sink pair which work with chunks of Vec<u8>.
+Messages are sent and received using a Stream and a Sink pair locally and remotely.
+A framed TcpStream works with the remote side.

-Message delivery is not guaranteed.
-Messages will be dropped when the tcp session is restarted.
+Message delivery is not guaranteed: within a tcp session any suffix of the stream of Messages may be dropped.

 Within a single tcp session messages will arrive in order as per Tcp's message ordering guarantees.

+Upon reconnection a control message is sent to the local side with an incremented session id.
+Messages sent to the local side are tagged with the session id.